Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 ## Categories Percentages

-In balanced data each class (label) has an (almost) equal number of instances, as opposed to imbalanced data in which the distribution across the classes is not equal, and a few classes have high percentage of the samples, while others have only a low percentage.
+In a *balanced data* each class (label) has an (almost) equal number of instances, as opposed to *imbalanced data* in which the distribution across the classes is not equal, and a few classes have high percentage of the samples, while others have only a low percentage, imbalanced data could cause the model to perform poorly, hence some steps must be performed to solve this issue like dropping the least frequent classes, or joining related classes together, etc ...

 The following chart shows that our dataset is *balanced* because classes have a nearly equal number of instances.